Roll20/roll20-api-scripts/Concentration/README.md

 ---

 Concentration keeps track of characters concentration, and reminds to do a concentration check.

+If you use the 5e OGL character sheet, it can also automaticly add the concentrating marker when a concentrating spell is cast.

 ![Concentration Reminder](https://i.imgur.com/zEVJpOH.png "Concentration Reminder")